Cambridge EnerTech’s

 Balancing Supply, Demand & Costs for Battery Component Materials

-A deep understanding of the global battery materials supply chain—from mine to market—is essential for the successful commercialization of electric vehicle (EV) technologies.
+A deep understanding of the global battery materials supply chain—from mine to market—is essential for the successful commercialization of energy storage technologies.
 This track will explore the evolving dynamics of end-user demand, spotlight major upcoming projects, and analyze how market needs are expected to shift in both the near and long term.
 Attendees will gain insights into global market developments from multiple perspectives, including advancements in mining and processing, strategic sourcing, and cost-control initiatives.
-With focused outlooks on consumption trends across China, Japan, Korea, Europe, and the United States, this conference offers a unique opportunity to engage with key stakeholders shaping the future of the global battery supply chain.
+With focused outlooks on consumption trends across China, Japan, Korea, Europe, and the United States, this symposium offers a unique opportunity to engage with key stakeholders shaping the future of the global battery supply chain.

 GLOBAL DEMAND FOR BATTERY RAW MATERIALS